softcite/software-mentions/doc/usage_scenario_and_requirements.md

 - Wikidata identifier for software entities already in Wikidata, e.g. Q8029 for BibTeX

-- Identifier for software entities not in Wikidata: E24 for GROBID (we basically simply replace Q by E - for External, but keep the same data model)
+- for software entities not in Wikidata: we proposed identifier with E as prefix (for External) instead of Q, for example E24 for GROBID

 ### Data scheme